Katherine Carpenter, Esq.

 A lifelong resident of the Capital District, Katy’s professional life has been guided by her commitment to giving back to the community.
 While at Albany Law School, Katy served as Project Director for the Albany Law School’s Tax Law Pro Bono Society, an extension of the IRS’s Volunteer Income Tax Assistance program (V.I.T.A.), which prepares personal income tax returns for low-income individuals, Co-President for the National Academy of Elder Law Attorney’s student chapter organizing community events, she presented for the Elder Law Pro Bono Society focusing on rural regions of New York to discuss various elder law topics for local senior citizens, she participated in the Albany Law School and Justice Center’s Tax and Transactions Clinic representing low-income individuals and non-profits with tax controversies, and she volunteered for The Legal Project’s Wills Clinic and Uncontested Divorce Clinic.
 During her time at Albany Law School, Katy dedicated over 300 hours to pro bono and community efforts earning her the 2016 Pro Bono Service Award.
 At Commencement, Katy was awarded the Edward M. Cameron, Jr. ’21 Memorial Prize as the highest-ranking graduate who made a significant contribution in the area of public interest law.

-Katy was nominated and selected as the Fourth Judicial District Delegate, Co-Chair of the Publications Committee and is on the committee for young lawyer engagement for the Elder and Special Needs Law Section of the New York State Bar Association in 2017 and serves as a member of the Trusts and Estates Law Section as well as the Young Lawyers Section of the New York State Bar Association.
+Katy was nominated and selected to serve as the Fourth Judicial District Delegate, Co-Chair of the Publications Committee and is on the committee for young lawyer engagement for the Elder and Special Needs Law Section of the New York State Bar Association.
+Katy is also a member of the Trusts and Estates Law Section as well as the Young Lawyers Section of the New York State Bar Association.
 Most recently, Katy joined the Saratoga County Bar Association and the Estate Planning Council of Eastern New York.

-Katy enjoys traveling, gastronomy, hot yoga, waterskiing and playing classical piano.
-She lives in Schenectady with her husband, Kyle, and their two fluffy dogs, Bambino and Brody.
+Katy enjoys traveling, gastronomy, hot yoga, water skiing and playing classical piano.
+She lives in Schenectady with her husband, Kyle, and their two dogs, Bambino and Brody.